Burkina Faso: French army says dozens of 'terrorists neutralized' | DW | 31.01.2022

 In a statement released on Twitter on Sunday, the military said: "The Barkhane force and the armed forces of Burkina Faso conducted a joint operation in northern Burkina from January 15 to 23.
 About 60 terrorists were neutralized.
 The fight against armed groups continues."

-The engagements with the Jihadist groups, who are fighting an insurgency in the Sahel region, took place in the week before a military junta seized control of the West African country.
+The engagements with the jihadist groups, which are fighting an insurgency in the Sahel region, took place in the week before a military junta seized control of the West African country.

 France has been leading the joint force deployment of Operation Barkhane involving over 5,000 French troops.
 They are joined by soldiers from Mali, Mauritania, Burkina Faso, Niger and Chad.

-Last year President Emmanuel Macron announced that French involvement in the operation would end in the first quarter of 2022.
+Last year, France's President Emmanuel Macron announced that French involvement in the operation would end in the first quarter of 2022.

 Operation Barkhane is a joint counterinsurgency operation targeting Islamist groups in the Sahel region.
-However the war of attrition has plunged a number of African states into political turmoil.
+However, a war of attrition has plunged a number of African states into political turmoil.

-Burkina Faso has become the latest in the region to fall under military control, joining Mali, Guinea and Chad, whose militaries toppled their countries' governments in 2021.
+Burkina Faso has become the latest in the region to fall under military control, joining Mali, Guinea and Chad, where militaries toppled their countries' governments in 2021.

 New strongman Lieutenant Colonel Paul-Henri Sandaogo Damiba, in his first public address since the putsch last week, seemed to make an appeal for international security forces to stay and continue to help, saying the country's military "needs its partners more than ever."

-Damiba acknowledged the "legitimate doubts" that his takeover would raise, but promised to "respect international commitments, notably with respect to human rights" and claimed that the courts would remain independent.
+Damiba acknowledged that his takeover raised "legitimate doubts," but promised to "respect international commitments, notably with respect to human rights," and claimed that the courts would remain independent.

-Security forces and civilians alike have been killed in attacks since 2015.
+Security forces and civilians alike have been killed there in attacks since 2015.

 kb/msh (AFP, dpa)